For the first 72 hours, do not:

-You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
+You should begin taking pain medicine as soon as you feel the local anesthetic start wearing off.
 For mild to moderate pain, ibuprofen (Advil® or Motrin®) may be taken.
 Ibuprofen bought over the counter comes in 200mg tablets: 3 tablets may be taken every 6 hours as needed for pain.
-For severe pain, the prescribed pain medication should be taken as directed with food.
-Do not take any of the above medication if you are allergic or have been instructed by your doctor not to do so.
+You may alternate with 2 Extra Strength Tylenol® as needed (example: 12 PM—Ibuprofen, 3 PM—Tylenol, 6 PM—Ibuprofen, 9 PM—Tylenol).
+For severe pain, the prescribed pain medicine should be taken as directed with food.
+Tylenol may be in the prescribed pain medication; therefore, do not take Extra Strength Tylenol when taking prescribed pain medication.
+Do not take any of the above medications if you are allergic or have been instructed by your doctor not to do so.

+Hydration and nutrition are important for healing following surgery.
 Drink plenty of fluids immediately following surgery.
-Return to a normal diet as soon as possible following surgery, with the exception of hard foods.
+Return to normal diet as soon as possible following surgery, with the exception of hard foods.
 The healing of your implants is contingent upon them not moving.
 Chewing anything hard such as ice, hard candy, or other very hard foods can cause an implant to fail or your temporary denture to break.
 Remember, if you can hear it crunching when you chew, it’s too hard!
 In rare instances, the acrylic temporary denture will break.
 If this happens, call our office immediately.